 - Home Sharing is not available in all of 50 states

-Why we chose USAA: USAA has a great combination of low premiums and wide coverage for qualifying members, along with a reputation for trustworthiness and financial stability.
+Why we chose USAA: For those who qualify, USAA has a great combination of low premiums and wide coverage, along with outstanding trustworthiness and financial stability.

-USAA is a highly rated insurance provider — both for its financial stability and customer service (although its limited availability means it's not included in J.D.
-Power customer satisfaction rankings).
-It offers many different coverage options for military members and their families, including the children of veterans and those who are serving.
+USAA is a highly rated insurance provider — for both financial stability and customer service (although its limited availability means it is not included in JD Power customer satisfaction rankings).
+It offers many different coverage options for military members and their families (including the children of veterans and those who are serving).

-USAA is also among just a handful of homeowners insurance companies that includes Guaranteed Replacement Cost coverage under their standard policy, which allows homeowners to rebuild their home the way it was before an incident, rather than receiving a depreciated amount due to the home’s age.
+USAA is also among a handful of homeowners insurance companies that includes as standard Guaranteed Replacement Cost coverage, which allows homeowners to rebuild their home the way it was before an incident, rather than receiving a depreciated amount due to the home’s age.